CumulusNetworks/nutanix-demo/README.md

 ### Create a VM
 The Nutanix cluster that is provided as part of this lab contains three VM images: Ubuntu 18.04,  Cumulus Vx 3.7.2, Cirros0.4.0.
 Cirros is a very lightweight Linux distribution designed for testing cloud and hypervisor deployments.
-_Note:_ You may access the internet and add additional images to this cluster, however due to how Ravello deploys VMs and how this lab is specifically built the throughput to the internet will be very low and may cause cluster instability.
+_Note:_ You may access the internet and add additional images to this cluster, however, due to how Ravello deploys VMs and how this lab is specifically built the throughput to the internet will be very low and may cause cluster instability.

 ![VM Menu](./ravello_images/vm_table.gif "VM Menu")<br />